Sadyvnam/IFC-IRC-CC/README.md

 ## What This Tool Is

 - A rule-based checker for whether IFC exchange data is usable for downstream sustainability assessment workflows
-- A category-based analyzer that groups elements into Building Element Categories (BECs) and evaluates their information readiness
+- A category-based analyzer that groups elements into Building Element Categories (BECs) and evaluates their information readiness, based on RICS 2.0 WLCA reporting structure
 - A research-oriented diagnostic tool focused on transparency and traceability

 ## What This Tool Is Not